 Financial Issues for Property Owners

-It might also become harder to sell your property because buyers will consider the caps in rent increases in their purchase decision.
-If you took out a loan with a bank to cover your investment, rent control may limit your income so that it is harder to pay that loan off.
+It might also become harder to sell your rental unit because buyers will consider the caps in rent increases in their purchase decision.
+If you took out a loan with a bank to cover your investment, the rent cap may limit your income so that it is harder to pay that loan off.
 Many property owners will likely turn to property management companies to help them navigate the new legislation.

 The 2019 Tenant Relief Act

 A range of new tenant-landlord laws came into effect this year, known as the Tenant Relief Act of 2019.